 In her free time, she likes gaming, playing around with SDR’s, and painting.

 Kathy Collins is a Security Consultant at Secure Ideas.
-She assists with penetration testing, Scout services, and the Open SBK project.
+She performs penetration testing, Scout services, and produces the bi-weekly Professionally Evil Podcast.
 Kathy studied Cybersecurity at Fullstack Academy New York, holds a CompTia Security+ certification and is studying for the CISSP exam.
-Kathy’s background consists of 20 years of non-profit, education and corporate experience in the hospitality industry and she holds an A.A.S. in Culinary Arts from Le Cordon Bleu Chicago.
-She enjoys writing, 80’s horror movies, the outdoors, hands-on projects, cooking, and is currently in the planning phase of building a home theater.
+Kathy’s background consists of 20 years of non-profit, education and corporate experience in the hospitality industry.
+She enjoys writing, 80’s horror movies, the outdoors, hands-on projects, cooking, and building and modifying mechanical keyboards.